AndreasHeiberg/Verify-L4/README.md

 This will publish Verify's config to ``app/config/packages/toddish/verify/``.

-You may also want to change the ``'db_prefix'`` value if you want a prefix on Verify's database tables.

 ### Migration

 Now migrate the database tables for Verify.
 Run this on the command line from the root of your project: